Toysoft/SDisk2/firmware/README.txt

 Only NIC files are supported.

-Selecting the speed of the SD card
+Selecting the delay of the SD card
 ==================================

 Standard SD and SDHC cards can differ by a large value in terms of speed.
-In order to compensate it a little bit the user can set the speed of the card from 1 (fastest) to 10 (slowest).
+In order to compensate it a little bit the user can set the delay of the card from 1 (small delays) to 10 (long delays).
 The default value is 5 and it looks fine for the cards I testes.
 If you get a lot of problems reading NIC file, try to change it a little.
 I noticed that ProDOS images are more sensitive to this setting than DOS 3.3 images.